dannydyl/FPGA-UARTKeyDisplay/README.md

 ### Top-Level Entity

 The top-level entity integrates the UART receiver and the 7-segment display controller.
 It manages the multiplexing of the 7-segment display using the divided clock signal and routes the decoded UART data to the appropriate display segments.
+The FPGA receives ASCII codes from the keyboard via UART and displays these codes in hexadecimal format on the 7-segment display.

 ## Implementation Details